jjneely/carolinarscm.org/content/news/2022-course.md

 **Concerts/Services Venues:** Duke University Chapel and Duke Divinity School

-**Course Fees:** Registrations received by April 1, 2022: $675 for girls and adults; $450 for commuting adults.
-After April 1: $700 for girls and adults;
+**Course Fees:** Registrations received by April 1, 2022: $675 for choristers and adults; $450 for commuting adults.
+After April 1: $700 for choristers and adults;
 $450 for commuting adults.
 RSCM members receive a $25 discount.
 Contact:
 Marilyn Neely, Registrar or Matthew Brown, Course Manager from our [contact][1] page.